hms-dbmi/pic-sure-baseline-frontend/selenium-tests/README.md

 6.)
 All the test data files have input and expected parameters - Testname, url,authmethod,Text to Search, Expected Patient count etc.
    (Atul where is this?)

-   Depending on OS:  Window: download gekodriver / (they need to grab the latest one) (https://github.com/mozilla/geckodriver/releases)
+7) Depending on OS:  Window: download gekodriver / (they need to grab the latest one) (https://github.com/mozilla/geckodriver/releases)
+                             Place the gecodriver.exe in Drive D under directory "binaries" (Please create a directory **binaries**)

  Linux: The path to the config.properties file can be configurable.
 To execute test cases on a different browsers you have to execute following scripts.